Ananyarao610/Project-Quantum/README.md

 ## Algorithm

 Our objective function is a <i> Quadratic Unconstrained Binary Optimization (QUBO) </i>.
-QUBO is an <i><b>NP hard problem</b></i> which can be solved through quantum anneling or parallel tempering.
+QUBO is an <i><b>NP hard problem</b></i> which can be solved through quantum anneling or parallel tempering.In our solution, we have submitted our model to the <b><i>Parallel Tempering solver of Azure Quantum.</i></b>

-Parallel tempering is a computer simulation method typically used to find the lowest free energy state of a system of many interacting particles at low temperature.
+Parallel tempering is a computer simulation method typically used to find the lowest free energy state of a system of many interacting particles at low temperature.More specifically, parallel tempering (also known as replica exchange MCMC sampling), is a simulation method aimed at improving the dynamic properties of Monte Carlo method simulations of physical systems.

+Essentially, one runs N copies of the system, randomly initialized, at different temperatures.
+Then, based on the Metropolis criterion one exchanges configurations at different temperatures.
+The idea of this method is to make configurations at high temperatures available to the simulations at low temperatures and vice versa.
+This results in a very robust ensemble which is able to sample both low and high energy configurations.
+In this way, thermodynamical properties such as the specific heat, which is in general not well computed in the canonical ensemble, can be computed with great precision.

 ## Functionality and Modelling